-Also, the competition in the local (and small) car market forces the car dealers to offer some sorts of “common” coverage in Singapore.
+Also, the competition in the local (and small) car market forces the car dealers to offer some sort of “common” coverage in Singapore.

 Here is the list of typical car warranty coverage (for new cars) in Singapore:

 - Period.
-At least 3-year or 100,000km (whichever comes first).
-Some car dealers offer extended warranty package to extend the warranty to 5 or more years.
+At least 3 years or 100,000km (whichever comes first).
+Some car dealers offer extended warranty packages to extend the warranty to 5 or more years.
 But the terms for the first 3 years and the extended period usually are different.

 - Powertrain (engine, transmission, front-wheel system or rear-wheel drive system) and seat belt are normally covered for at least 3 years.